 At the same time, improvisation enables something vital for any artist, that connects the musicians with their own period of time and that, nowadays, in the field of classical music (and early music by extension), is exclusively reserved for composers: creation.

-You can also download a pdf version of the booklet, and check out the German translation of the liner notes here, which is also included in the printed version of the new release that just appeared on occasion of the CD’s new Naxos distribution. ↩
+You can also download a pdf version of the booklet, and check out the German translation of the liner notes here, which is also included in the printed version of the new release that just appeared on the occasion of the CD’s new Naxos distribution. ↩

 Whether theoretical (Tomás de Sancta María’s Arte de tañer fantasía (Valladolid, 1565); Francisco Salinas’ De Musica libri septem (Salamanca, 1577), pedagogic (Diego Ortiz’s Trattado de Glosas, Rome, 1553) or purely practical (all pieces included in the numerous vihuela and keyboard collections). ↩